 “The patented process may be for the process of preparing a DNA molecule comprising a specific genetic sequence….
 Even if a different organism was created by this biotech procedure, if it would not have been possible or commercially viable to make the different organism and product expressed therefrom but for the patented process, the [polypeptide] product will be considered to have been made by the patented process.”

 US Courts interpretation of the Statue

-Below can be some of the key-take aways for the API manufactures for best protection/enforcement of the Patented process and intermediates in US:
+Below can be some of the keys takeaways for the API manufactures for best protection/enforcement of the Patented process and intermediates in the US:

 1. Economic Advantage of the patented process over other alternatives if any:

-Generally, the APIs can be made by more than one synthetic routes.
-This is an important aspect as the legislative history as well as the courts’ interpretation suggest that the alleged imported product made by using the patented process, would infringe if the patented process is the only commercially viable process to make said product.
+Generally, the APIs can be made by more than one synthetic route.
+This is an important aspect as the legislative history as well as the courts’ interpretation suggests that the alleged imported product made by using the patented process would infringe if the patented process is the only commercially viable process to make the said product.
 Proving the “only commercially viable process” and the economic advantage of the process over other processes would become all the more important in case the final product is a generic product as it is likely that there would be a number of synthetic routes would be available.
-The commercial viability and the economic significance can be proved by a number of factors, including for example, less expensive reagents, requiring less purification of the resulting crude API or using less toxic solvents, among other factors.
+The commercial viability and the economic significance can be proved by a number of factors, including for example, less expensive reagents, requiring less purification of the resulting crude API, or using less toxic solvents, among other factors.

 2. Patentability of the process and intermediate including Skillful Claim Drafting

 The patentable process should at least synthesize a unique intermediate product which can be proven to be an essential component in synthesizing the final product.